The waters off the Bahamas are safe and ideal for swimming.

 What part of the Bahamas has the most Pristine beaches?

-All Bahamian beaches are known for being pristine and clean.
+Most Bahamian beaches are known for being pristine and clean.
 If you ask different travellers, you will get different answers.
-So, it’s safe to say all of the beaches mentioned above with honourable mentions given to Cape Santa Maria Beach, Tahiti Beach and Cabbage Beach.
+So, it’s safe to say all of the beaches mentioned above with honourable mentions to Cape Santa Maria Beach, Tahiti Beach and Cabbage Beach.

 Are there Sharks in the Bahamas?